 top of page

-FIRST HOLY COMMUNIONS 2025
+FIRST HOLY COMMUNONS 2026

 I would like to invite any children within our Parish Communities who are in year 4 or above, and who wish to make their First Holy Communion this year, to come along to a registration Mass in February, and then to the First Holy Communion sessions that will follow.
-Reconciliation will be celebrated during the following months, with our First Holy Communions Masses taking place in May and June.
+Reconciliation will be celebrated during the following months, with our Holy Communions Masses taking place in May and June.

-COMMUNION MASSES
+FIRST HOLY COMMUNION MASSES

-once all the information from the course registration has been collected.
+The Communion Mass Timetable will be confirmed once all the information from the course registration has been collected.

 OUTFITS

-I understand that some children may want to wear a special outfit, but I am also aware that there are some children who don’t.
-Children can wear an outfit of their choice, provided it is appropriate for the occasion.
-I am also acutely aware of the pressure that can be put on an already strained budget in buying Communion outfits, so please do not feel pressured into buying one.
-If you have any difficulties, please do not hesitate to get in touch with the Parish Office.
+I am also aware of the pressure that can be put on an already strained budget in buying Communion outfits, so please do not feel pressured into buying one.

-God bless.
+God bless

 Fr.
-Liam Collister
+Liam

 Archdiocese of Liverpool